You don’t blog? (5/5: the finale!)

 - Schedule an appointment with a law professor to help draw up a lawyering checklist.

-Having blogposts ‘lawyered’ sounds like helluva overkill for a personal blog.
+Having posts for a personal blog ‘lawyered’ sounds like an helluva bigger overkill.
 But you can sell the idea to the law professor on this sales pitch:—

-- express that if the law professor is agreeable to the arrangement, you will be more than happy to be used in PR materials of the law school that the undertaking underscores the law school’s or professor’s innovative and pragmatic approach to the training of future lawyers
+- express that if the law professor is agreeable to the arrangement, you will be more than happy to be used in PR materials of the law school because the undertaking underscores the law school’s or the professor’s innovative and pragmatic approach to the training of future lawyers

 - persuade the professor to assign students on a rotating basis for the lawyering